A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Published Resources and Advanced Performance

-The Michigan Heart sound database\footnote{https://open.umich.edu/find/open-educational-resources/medical/heart-sound-murmur-library}\footnote{https://www.med.umich.edu/lrc/psb\_open/html/repo/primer\_heartsound/\\primer\_heartsound.html} provides heart sound samples recorded from different areas and poses: the apex area when a subject is supine, the apex area for left decubitus, the aortic area when sitting, and the pulmonic area for supine.
-In total, 23 heart sounds were recorded and the total duration is 0.413\,hour.
+The Michigan Heart sound database\footnote{https://open.umich.edu/find/open-educational-resources/medical/heart-sound-murmur-library}\footnote{https://www.med.umich.edu/lrc/psb\_open/html/repo/primer\_heartsound/\\primer\_heartsound.html} provides heart sounds from different areas and poses: the apex area when a subject is supine, the apex area for left decubitus, the aortic area when sitting, and the pulmonic area for supine.
+It consists of 23 heart sound recordings with a total duration of 0.413\,hours.
 The heart sounds were annotated into \emph{normal} and multiple \emph{pathological} states.

-The CirCor DigiScope Database~\cite{oliveira2021circor}, used in the George B. Moody PhysioNet Challenge 2022~\cite{Reyna2022}, was collected from a pediatric population at or under 21 years old.
-The heart sounds were recorded from one or multiple locations: pulmonary valve, aortic valve, mitral valve, tricuspid valve, and others.
-The publicly available training set consist of 3,163 audio samples with 20.094\,hours in total from 942 participants.
+The CirCor DigiScope Database~\cite{oliveira2021circor}, used in the George B. Moody PhysioNet Challenge 2022~\cite{Reyna2022}, was collected from a pediatric population aged 21 years or younger.
+The heart sounds were recorded from one or multiple locations, including pulmonary valve, aortic valve, mitral valve, tricuspid valve, and others.
+The publicly available training set consists of 3,163 audio samples totaling with 20.094\,hours from 942 participants.
 Two classification tasks were targeted: i) \emph{normal} and \emph{abnormal}, and ii) \emph{presence of murmurs}, \emph{absence of murmurs}, and \emph{unclear cases of murmurs}.